martinber/noaa-apt/docs/download.md

       there are no dependencies apart from GTK and a handful of pure Rust modules.
       [You should compile it yourself though](./development.html#compilation).

+## Dependencies

+On Windows there aren't any dependencies, on Linux you probably already have installed what you need:

+- GTK+ > 3.16

+- TODO